Creating Terraform Templates on OpenStack¶

 }

-2. In your main.tf, replace your docker_container resource to the following:
+, replace your docker_container resource to the following:

 resource "docker_container" "mycontainer" {